leoBitto/DjangoForge/docs/README.md

 > you should change the name of the repo and your username in the docker
 > compose prod (docker-compose-prod.yml) so that you will point to your image

+###  change the IMAGE_NAME
+after the creation of the secret you have to change the image name in the workflow. image name is an environment variable of the workflow that will be used as the name to create the directory inside the server and as the name of the image inside the repository container.

 After the creation of the secrets you can manually start the workflow nominated BUILD & PUSH ON GHCR or it will start on every push to the repo.